 Britain can and should seek to secure itself a leading role in establishing the new ‘rules of the road’ in space.
-Maritime law has evolved over centuries and is now codified in the United Nation Convention on the Law of the Sea (UNCLOS) and is followed by most international actors; and although the US has not ratified the convention, it often follows it in practice.
+Maritime law has evolved over centuries and elements are now codified in the United Nations Convention on the Law of the Sea (UNCLOS) and is followed by most international actors; and although the US has not ratified the convention, it often follows it in practice.
 A similar process is now needed for the space domain.

 Prime Minister Boris Johnson’s levelling up agenda and plans to make the UK a ‘science superpower’ are potential springboards for bolstering our space defence policy.
 While investing in space power is a costly endeavour, the benefits of the NSS and – hopefully – the DSS will strengthen Britain in a more competitive age and stimulate economic growth across the land, particularly in peripheral regions such as Cornwall, Snowdonia and the Outer Hebrides, where the country’s future space ports will be located.

 Richard Payne is the Communications Coordinator for the Council on Geostrategy.
 He holds an MSc in Global Cooperation and Security from the University of Birmingham.